Da Vinci - Documentation Templates and Rules

 2. The intendedUse extension indicates how the EHR is to use the information with respect to the associated orders/records

-3. The coverage-information extension captures any coverage determination made by the payer with respect to the Request or encounter resources mentioned in the ‘context’ extension.
+3. The coverage-information extension captures any coverage determination made by the payer with respect to the Request or encounter resources mentioned in the context extension.

-Upon storing a completed QuestionnaireResponse with a coverage-information extension, the EHR SHALL propagate the coverage-information extension to all non-Coverage resources included on the ‘context’ extension on the QuestionnaireResponse.
+Upon storing a completed QuestionnaireResponse with a coverage-information extension, the EHR SHALL propagate the coverage-information extension to all non-Coverage resources included on the qr-context extension on the QuestionnaireResponse.
 If a coverage-information already exists on the target resource with the same coverage-information.coverage, it SHALL be overridden.

-In those cases where a QuestionnaireResponse is to be used to convey information either to the payer or to downstream service providers, the DTR Client SHALL ‘wrap’ the QuestionnaireResponse in a ‘collection’ Bundle complying with the questionnaireResponseBundle profile.
+In those cases where a QuestionnaireResponse is to be used to convey information either to the payer or to downstream service providers, the DTR Client SHALL place the QuestionnaireResponse in a 'collection' Bundle complying with the questionnaireResponseBundle profile.
 This Bundle will include the QuestionnaireResponse entry as its initial entry and will then also include any resources that are referenced by the QuestionnaireResponse as answerReference that are not already contained within the QuestionnaireResponse.
 This ensures that all necessary information is delivered without a need for subsequent queries.

 NOTE: Only those resources directly referenced in the QuestionnaireResponse are included.
 If further references from a referenced resource are desired, the designer of the Questionnaire must ensure that these are also included as answers (possibly as hidden answers automatically populated by CQL within the Questionnaire).

-While multiple purposes are possible, the expectation is that all information in the QuestionnaireResponse will be used for that purpose - e.g., If a QuestionnaireResponse had a purpose of ‘prior authorization’ and ‘order transmission’, then the full QuestionnaireResponse bundle would be sent as a prior authorization attachment and as an attachment when the order is sent to the performer.
+While multiple purposes are possible, the expectation is that all information in the QuestionnaireResponse will be used for that purpose (e.g., If a QuestionnaireResponse had a purpose of 'prior authorization' and 'order transmission', then the full QuestionnaireResponse bundle would be sent as a prior authorization attachment and as an attachment when the order is sent to the performer).

 If there is a desire to send different content to different recipients, then distinct QuestionnaireResponses SHALL be used.
 It is up to the DTR Client to determine the process by which attachments to prior auth requests, claims or orders are assembled - this could be done automatically, or with human review.